eficode-academy/codeascode/Aarhus-Instructions.md

  * Try to re-create one or more of your build jobs using JobDSL.
  * Try to use jobDSL to set up a Jenkins "Pipeline View" to show your pipeline status.

-## Using the provided JobDSL and analysing the created pipeline.
+## Using the provided JobDSL and analyzing the created pipeline.
- * The gowebserver actually has a JobDSL script that sets up a pipeline for the project.
+ * The go webserver actually has a JobDSL script that sets up a pipeline for the project.
 Try to get it running in a seed job that polls for changes.
  * Experiment with making simple iterative changes to the pipeline and see the seed job recreate the generated jobs.
- * Try to understand all the weird things that the pipeline steps do to pass parameters on to the downstream jobs.
+ * Try to understand all the things that the pipeline steps do to pass parameters on to the downstream jobs.